 - Ruler, pens, pencils, eraser and pencil case

 It is recommended that you bring your own laptop or tablet

 Successful completion of this course may lead to further study opportunities.

 When You Can Enrol

-Apply online for the course commencing in February 2021
+Apply now for the course commencing in February 2021